NodePassProject/Everywhere/README.md

 - **Engineered isolation** - Three engines in one app, never in each other's way.
 Each lives in its own world, with its own files, its own state, its own rules.
-- **Beyond reboot** - Reboots, network drops, the leap from cellular to Wi-Fi — your tunnel survives all of it.
-You don't open the app; iOS does that for you whenever the network needs the tunnel back.
-- **Sovereign resolution** - Every connection starts with a name lookup.
-You decide who gets to answer that question — Cloudflare, Google, your own resolver, whatever you trust.

 ## Getting Started